TheApeMachine/qpool/README.md

 ## 📦️ Regulators

-QPool implements a sophisticated regulation system inspired by biological and mechanical control systems.
-Like a thermostat regulating temperature or a governor controlling engine speed, Regulators maintain system stability and prevent resource exhaustion through adaptive control mechanisms.
+QPool implements a biological-inspired regulation system that helps maintain system stability and optimal performance under varying loads.
+Like a living organism that regulates its internal state through multiple coordinated mechanisms, QPool uses a set of regulators to control different aspects of the worker pool.

 The regulation system includes: